scrapy/scrapy/docs/intro/tutorial.rst

 documentation):

-* :meth:`~scrapy.selector.Selector.xpath`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.
+* :meth:`~scrapy.selector.Selector.xpath`: returns a list of selectors, each of which represents the nodes selected by the xpath expression given as argument.

-* :meth:`~scrapy.selector.Selector.css`: returns a list of selectors, each of them representing the nodes selected by the CSS expression given as argument.
+* :meth:`~scrapy.selector.Selector.css`: returns a list of selectors, each of which represents the nodes selected by the CSS expression given as argument.

 * :meth:`~scrapy.selector.Selector.extract`: returns a unicode string with the selected data.